xavier-tobin/PatternAnnotatedString/README.md

 ![Paragraph example](images/paragraph_alignment_example.png)

+## Advanced paragraph styling with backgrounds

+> Custom backgrounds behind paragraphs, as well as text styling and line height adjustments

 It is not possible to draw custom backgrounds with `ParagraphStyle` - you can only change text arrangement/layout properties.
 To support custom backgrounds, `PatternAnnotatedString` includes a few helper functions to make it easy to draw custom backgrounds behind paragraphs which be used, for example, to render basic code or quote blocks.

 __Paragraph background styling steps:__